-In addition to the work within ABI, Intesa Sanpaolo Group is enhancing its relationship with the leading Italian trade associations with the aim of increasing awareness about sustainability and ESG criteria among companies and networks.
+In addition to the work within ABI, Intesa Sanpaolo Group has continued to develop its relationship with the leading Italian trade associations with the aim of increasing awareness about sustainability and ESG criteria among companies and networks.

 The issues of access to credit (public guarantees) and grants and/or alternative tools to support companies affected by the COVID-19 crisis to promote the competitiveness of companies, also deepened in the Plenary and in different context of working groups, such as the Italian Financial Center for Sustainability leaded by banking and finance associations (ABI and Sustainable Reindustrialization.Febaf), as well as through direct talks with national and local public institutions, were also given special attention.
 A detailed monitoring of grants offered by regions and regional financial companies has been prepared.
 A specific focus in this area has been reserved to those aimed at supporting innovative companies, new-established companies (start-ups) and youth entrepreneurship.

 Two projects were also launched which provide for the establishment of permanent Observatories on issues falling within the scope of sustainability and inclusion.

 The first Observatory has as its objective the analysis and dialogue on the demographic trends, competitiveness and sustainability of the Country, by carrying out studies and organizing awareness-raising events.

 The analysis of the demographic phenomenon, in fact, can be included in the reflection on the socio-economic development of Italy and can play an important role for the social sustainability of the Country.